Index Investing

 SRI can also be referred to as Sustainable & Responsible Investing, Impact Investing, or Environmental Social & Governance Investing (ESG).

 A lot has changed in Socially Responsible Investing (SRI) since it appeared on the scene decades ago.
 It was developed in response to certain investors (mostly large institutions) looking to avoid companies whose products or activities were involved in “bad” businesses, such alcohol, tobacco, gambling, pornography, or weapons production.
-Today, SRI is muearth-661447_640ch broader and is gaining popularity among all types of investors.
+Today, SRI is much broader and is gaining popularity among all types of investors.
 Not only does SRI still involve avoiding certain businesses, but it also favors companies that exhibit positive practices with regards to a variety of environmental practices, social issues, and corporate governance.

 SRI Facts